 This map shows you the Shivapuri Hike.

 Please note this map should not be used as a practical trekking map.
 Here is a GPX/GPS file of the Shivapuri hike.
+Detailed trekking maps can be obtained in Nepal at very low costs and in my own trekking in Nepal guidebook.

-The Shivapuri hike is popular among Nepali looking to visit one of the Bagmati sources.
+The Shivapuri hike is popular among Nepali looking to visit one of the Bagmati River sources.
 The hike is also popular among non-Nepali who live in Kathmandu looking for a day trip out of the city.

 Highest point of the Shivapuri Hike